jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/0_Intro/5_Research_Enabler.typ

 // TU Dresden,
 #emp_[TUD Dresden University of Technology],
 where the author of this thesis was employed and granted permission to utilize some of the project outcomes for doctoral research.
-The project was executed in partnership with #emp_[IMA Materialforschung und Anwendungstechnik GmbH] in Dresden, bringing valuable industry perspective to the research context.
+K#sub[2]H#sub[2] was executed in partnership with #emp_[IMA Materialforschung und Anwendungstechnik GmbH] in Dresden, bringing valuable industry perspective to the research context.

 As a result, this work received financial support from both the TUD Dresden University of Technology and the Federal Ministry for Economic Affairs and Climate Action.
 These institutions and partners provided the enabling factors for this research.
 While expressing gratitude to all involved parties is significant, there is another crucial reason for disclosing this information.